nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-compose-files.md

 ### Upgrade/Downgrade the NuvlaBox

-**NOTE**: automated migrations are not currently supported.
+**NOTE**: automated migrations are not currently supported accros major versions (e.g. v1 to v2).
 If you must upgrade from a NuvlaBox Engine v1 to v2, or vice versa, please contact us.

 #### From Nuvla

 The NBE can be updated directly from Nuvla.
-On the user interface, in each NuvlaBox page, you'll find an action called "Update NuvlaBox" (as depicted below)
+On the user interface, in each NuvlaBox panel, you'll find an action called "Update NuvlaBox" (as depicted below)

 ![nb-update-nuvla.png](/assets/img/nb-update-nuvla.png)

-By clicking on it, you can specify which version of the NuvlaBox Engine is the target for the release.
+By clicking on it, you can specify which version of the NuvlaBox Engine you want to upgrade/downgrade to.
 Please note that this is an asynchronous action that can take a few minutes, depending on your edge device's network.

 ---